-Mission Remission is an interactive platform to share experiences, signpost to relevant services, and advise on practical strategies that help.
-Through peer support and direct access to research & support services, we aim to make cancer survival less isolating and more empowering, focusing on the positive message that you can feel better after cancer.
+Mission Remission is a digital platform for cancer survivors to share experiences, signpost to relevant services, and advise on practical strategies that help.
+We now have hundreds of tips and stories, focusing on the positive message that you can feel better after cancer.

 We're supported by Macmillan and The National Lottery Fund.

 Laura is a two times cancer survivor and experienced the black hole of support that exists once treatment finishes herself.

 She's a qualified secondary English teacher and has conducted research in community development and parental involvement in education.
 Over the last five years, she's transferred these skills to the wonderful world of heath.

 She's been a CCG lay member, is a trustee for the Patients Association, leads health data projects from a patient perspective, and has founded projects to develop teacher training in Africa.
 She speaks regularly at conferences, championing the issues that matter to individuals.

 Laura is a campaigner, writing for The Guardian, The Telegraph, Daily Mail, along with health journals like HSJ and organisations like the Kings Fund.